awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-cookbook.md

 The recipe contains two resources\.

 **powershell\_script**
-`powershell_script` runs the specified Windows PowerShell script\.
+`powershell_script` runs the specified PowerShell script or cmdlet\.
 The example has the following attribute settings:
-+ `code` – The Windows PowerShell cmdlets to be run\.
++ `code` – The PowerShell cmdlets to run\.

-  This example runs a single `Add-WindowsFeature` cmdlet, which installs IIS\.
+  This example runs an `Install-WindowsFeature` cmdlet, which installs Web Server \(IIS\)\.
 In general, the `code` attribute can have any number of lines, so you can run as many cmdlets as you need\.
 + `not-if` – A [https://docs.chef.io/chef/resources.html#guards](https://docs.chef.io/chef/resources.html#guards) that ensures that the recipe installs IIS only if it has not yet been installed\.

   You generally want recipes to be *idempotent*, so they do not waste time performing the same task more than once\.
 Every resource has an action, which specifies the action the provider is to take\.
-There is no explicit action for this example, so the provider takes the default `:run` action, which runs the specified Windows PowerShell script\.
+There is no explicit action for this example, so the provider takes the default `:run` action, which runs the specified PowerShell script\.
 For more information, see [Running a Windows PowerShell Script](cookbooks-101-opsworks-opsworks-powershell.md)\.

 **service**
-A [https://docs.chef.io/chef/resources.html#service](https://docs.chef.io/chef/resources.html#service) manages a service, the IIS service \(W3SVC\) in this case\.
+A [https://docs.chef.io/chef/resources.html#service](https://docs.chef.io/chef/resources.html#service) manages a service, the Web Server IIS service \(W3SVC\) in this case\.
 The example uses default attributes and specifies two actions, `:start` and `:enable`, which start and enable IIS\.

 **Note**
 If you want to install software that uses a package installer, such as MSI, you can use a `windows_package` resource\.
 For more information, see [Installing a Package](cookbooks-101-opsworks-install-software-package.md)\.